Clone the repository

-The easiest way to install the OSRS MCP server for Claude Desktop is through Smithery:
+The easiest way to install the OSRS MCP server for Claude Desktop is with Smithery:

 npx @smithery/cli@latest install @jayarrowz/mcp-osrs --client claude